How to Install Mumble on a Gandi Cloud Server¶

 Mumble is a multi-platform voice chat system that can work on Windows, Mac, and Linux.

 Mumble provides an easy way to talk to colleagues, friends, and students.
-Initially used by the online gaming community, this application lends itself perfectly to all voice exchanges, and can be installed in a few minutes on a Gandi Cloud server.
+Initially used by the online gaming community, Mumble servers are perfect for all voice exchanges, and can be installed in a few minutes on a Gandi Cloud server.

 This installation tutorial was tested on a Gandi Cloud server running Ubuntu 18.04, while usage tests were performed with the Mumble 1.3.0 client on Linux and Windows.